dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 everything makes sense.
 You develop a greater appreciation for God's work in the world.
 These dynamical state-machines can be designed like programs and they operate autonomously.
-It is a completely novel paradigm for programming, as far as I can see.
+It is a completely novel paradigm for programming.
 In genomics, much work as been done to put forth to develop models which stand alongside this paradigm, but none are completely able capture the behavior of all units and subunits of the system.
-No paradigm of genomic programming that I've heard of accounts for the importance of spatially distributed state.
+No paradigm of genomic programming accounts for the importance of containerized, spatially-distributed state and the emergence of metastates in an autonomous, probabilistic system.

 <a name="the-metasign-symmetry-is-the-most-universal-sign" />